sempiedram/ACP1/analisys.md

 3. Type, information about what is this token.
 Stored as a byte.
     Possible types:
         a.
 UNKNOWN, value 0
+			This is the default type of a token.
         b.
 WORD, value 1
+			All NUMBER tokens and VARIABLE tokens are also WORD tokens.
+			These tokens are made of the characters:
+				Digits + Variable names
+				= "0123456789abcdefghijklmnopqrstuvwxyzABCDEFGHIJKLMNOPQRSTUVWXYZ"
         c.
 NUMBER, value 2
+			All NUMBER tokens are also WORD tokens.
+			These tokens are made of the characters:
+				Digits + Base identifiers
+				= "0123456789ABCDEFbcdehinotx"
         d.
 VARIABLE, value 3
+			All VARIABLE tokens are also WORD tokens.
+			These tokens are made of the characters:
+				Variable names
+				= "abcdefghijklmnopqrstuvwxyzABCDEFGHIJKLMNOPQRSTUVWXYZ"
         e.
 OPEN_PARENTHESIS, value 4
+			This token is simply the string "(".
         f.
 CLOSE_PARENTHESIS, value 5
+			This token is simply the string ")".
         g.
 OPERATION, value 6
+			These tokens are made of the characters:
+				Arithmetic operations
+				= "+-*/"
+		h.
+BASE_INDICATOR, value 7
+			This token is simply the character Arithmetic category result base indicator.
+		i.
+COMPLEMENT_INDICATOR, value 8
+			This token is simply the character Complement category indicator.
+		j.
+COMMAND_INDICATOR, value 9
+			This token is simply the character Command category indicator.
+		k.
+VARIABLE_INDICATOR, value 9
+			This token is simply the character Varible definition category indicator.
 4. Extra byte A, a single byte that can be used to store extra information.
 The information stored here depends upon the type of the token:
     a.
 For UNKNOWN, it's meaningless.
     b.
 For WORD, it's meaningless.